History of Southampton: Tudor period (1485–1603)

-Southampton's Tudor House otherwise known as Huttofts or Lady Ann Guidotti's House was built in 1495 for Sir John Dawtry.
-It has formerly been a family home, an artist's studio and housed businesses including a dye-house and a bookbinder.
+Southampton's Tudor House, otherwise known as Huttofts or Lady Ann Guidotti's House, was built in 1495 for Sir John Dawtry.
+It has been a family home and an artist's studio and has housed businesses including a dye-house and a bookbinder.
 It is now a museum.

 Southampton's economic fortunes fluctuated during the Tudor period.
-From 1492 to 1531, all exports of tin and lead were required to pass through Southampton.
+From 1492 to 1531 all exports of tin and lead were required to pass through Southampton.
 Trade with the Channel Islands increased.
 In 1554 Southampton was granted a monopoly on the export of wool to the Mediterranean and on the import of sweet wine.
 At other times during this period, the port was in decline, mainly because trade was shifting to London.
-Southampton was also a convenient port for the buccaneers that plundered Spanish ships in the English Channel and the Atlantic Ocean.
+Southampton was also a convenient port for the buccaneers who plundered Spanish ships in the English Channel and the Atlantic Ocean.

 The development of Hurst, Calshot, Cowes and Netley castles along Southampton Water and the Solent, by Henry VIII in about 1540, meant that Southampton was no longer so dependent upon its fortifications.

-In 1553, the Free Grammar School off the Mayor Baliffs and Burgesses of the Towne and County of Southampton was granted letters patent by Edward VI, establishing the new school and thus fulfilling the legacy of William Capon who left money for that purpose in his will.
-The schools survives as King Edward VI School, Southampton.
+In 1553 the Free Grammar School off the Mayor Baliffs and Burgesses of the Towne and County of Southampton was granted letters patent by Edward VI, establishing the new school and thus fulfilling the legacy of William Capon, who left money for that purpose in his will.
+The school survives as King Edward VI School, Southampton.

 Stuart period (1603–1714)

 The port was the original point of departure for the Pilgrim Fathers aboard the Mayflower in 1620.
 A memorial can be found on Town Quay.
 Since that time it has been the last port of call for millions of emigrants who left the Old World to start a new life in the US, Australia, Canada, New Zealand, South Africa, Barbados and other parts of the world.In 1642, during the English Civil War, a Parliamentary garrison moved into Southampton, initially to defend against seaborne attack from Royalist ships.
 A Royalist army advanced as far as Redbridge in March 1644 but were prevented from taking the town by Colonel Richard Norton.
 The Battle of Cheriton, also in March 1644, subsequently removed the threat to Southampton.

-In June 1664, the Black Death returned to Southampton.
+In June 1664 the Black Death returned to Southampton.
 This new plague seriously disrupted life and led the corporation to report that it was unable to continue governing the town.
-By the time the epidemic ended in November 1666, 1700 people had died.
+By the time the epidemic had ended in November 1666, 1700 people had died.

-Isaac Watts the younger, born in Southampton in 1674, wrote the words of the hymn "O God Our Help in Ages Past".
+Isaac Watts the younger, born in Southampton in 1674, wrote the words of the hymn O God Our Help in Ages Past.
 His early education was at the Free Grammar School.
 He was a member of the Above Bar Independent Community.
 This non-conformist community was persecuted following the Act of Uniformity of 1662.
 Isaac Watts' father, also named Isaac, suffered periods of imprisonment in the Bargate.

 In 1689 the right to vote in parliamentary elections, which had previously been limited to freemen, was extended to include those paying Scot and lot in Southampton.